CMSC388J-UMD-S24/388jpublic/p3/README.md

      The names for these fields can be determined by looking at the `movie_detail.html` template.

 **Hint for MovieReviewForm:** You should use a field that allows multi-line input.
+Refer to https://wtforms.readthedocs.io/en/2.3.x/validators/ for a list of built-in validators.

 ## Testing